noppa/get-optional/README.md

 ### `headWithDefault(defaultValue, list)`
 Gets the first element of an array.
-If the array is empty, `defaultValue` is returned instead.
+If the array
+Example:is empty, `defaultValue` is returned instead.
 ```javascript
 const list = ['first', 'second', 'third'];